 Or, maybe you weren’t wearing a seatbelt.
 Someone in these circumstances could argue that your injuries would have been less severe had you obeyed the law.

 You may be responsible for your injuries to some degree.
 The extent of your responsibility might be represented by a percentage.
-That percentage can influence how much compensation you might receive from a careless party or their insurer.
+That percentage can influence how much compensation you might receive from an at-fault driver or their insurer.

 Maybe you would have been eligible to receive a maximum of $20,000 if someone else was solely responsible for causing the wreck.
 Unfortunately, you have been found to be 20 percent to blame for your injuries.
 The most compensation you would be eligible to receive would thus be $16,000.
 If you were more than 50 percent responsible for the crash or your injuries, you wouldn’t be eligible to receive anything.